Sleuthing/VisualisingNQueens/README.md

 # VisualisingNQueens
-An NQueens project that offers visualised solutions through algorithms such as Backtracking, Genetic and HillClimbing.
+NQueens project offering visualized solutions through algorithms such as Backtracking, Genetic and HillClimbing.

 Some screenshots: